Farming relies on biodiversity to maintain a healthy equilibrium with nature and ensure resilient food production.

 Because protecting biodiversity is our collective responsibility.

-biodiversity above ground
+Measuring biodiversity above ground

 To understand the impact of our actions on biodiversity, and how we can restore it, we need data: lots of it.

-This gives farmers, researchers and policy makers the data they need to make informed decisions to help biodiversity thrive.
+We believe that collecting and analyzing this information across geographies and over time, will give farmers, researchers and policy makers the data they need to make informed decisions to help biodiversity thrive.